The Biden administration is launching an investigation of competition in air travel

 In the second quarter of this year, the average ticket was $382, according to the government figures.
 That is down from $404 in the same quarter of last year and $438 in the same period of 2019, before the coronavirus pandemic.

-The departments said they will also look into the way air travel is priced and sold, and airline frequent-flyer programs.
+The departments said they would they also look into the way air travel is priced and sold, and airline frequent-flyer programs.

 The agencies said they will take public comments until Dec.
 23.